JakeTurner616/DiscordMovieBot/README.md

 ## Pre-Install Setup
 qBittorrent setup:

-1) Ensure that qBittorrent WebUI access with authentication is configured on the seedbox, as sessions are managed automatically since [@8992c](https://github.com/JakeTurner616/DiscordMovieBot/commit/8992c8a2d2ff3434781b366aa3e9897d12699645).
+1) Ensure that qBittorrent WebUI access with authentication is configured on the seedbox by enabling the webui feature and adding a user with a password.

-3) Include qBittorrent categories for each media type that can be torrented: "movie", "tv", "fitgirl repack" each with a specified path to their desired download location.
-Take note of the movie and TV paths you choose here as they will be required when configuring the local `config.ini` variables.
+3) Add qBittorrent categories for each media type that can be torrented via the leftmost ui panel: "movie", "tv", "fitgirl repack" each with a specified path to their desired download location.

 Discord bot setup: